Tuesday 2nd September 2014

 Find out here about TMI's Events, becoming a member of TMI, developing your career through TMI recognised undergraduate and postgraduate courses, and events/seminars for tourism professionals.

-Download presentations given at recent events such as the recent TMI Annual Convention, held in the historic city of Durham, read the fortnightly TMEye e-newsletter and find out about the latest tourism job vacancies.
+Download presentations given at recent events such as the June's TMI Hot Topic event, held in Cheltenham, read the fortnightly TMEye e-newsletter and find out about the latest tourism job vacancies.
 Full details of upcoming TMI events can also be found at www.tmi-events.org.uk

 You can also search for Suppliers offering services to Destination Managers from web designers to consultants, or browse the extensive library of documents, articles and news items.